Man waking up in bed beside natural cooling pillow on warm ochre linen — soft morning light editorial shot

 A 1996 study in Applied Human Science (PubMed 8917933) found cooling pillows reduced forehead skin temperature and heart rate, with all subjects reporting deeper sleep.
 Current Opinion in Physiology (PMC7323637) confirmed cortical temperature drops 0.2 degrees C upon sleep onset - a structural process that material-based cooling supports consistently.

 If you have already tried two gel-infused pillows without lasting relief, a fill change is the more durable solution.
+Every Circadian pillow uses one of these natural cooling mechanisms - buckwheat airflow, wool moisture-wicking, kapok hollow fibers, or latex ventilation - with no gel or synthetic additives.

 Choose buckwheat if: You sleep on your back or switch positions and want the strongest passive cooling.
-Ships overstuffed; remove hulls to adjust loft. ($79)
+Ships overstuffed; remove hulls to adjust loft. ($129)

 Choose organic wool if: You sweat heavily and want active moisture management year-round.
-Available in Soft, Medium, and Firm. ($79)
+Available in Soft, Medium, and Firm. ($179)

 Choose shredded natural latex if: You are a side sleeper needing loft support without heat buildup.
-OEKO-TEX certified with an organic cotton cover. ($79)
+OEKO-TEX certified with an organic cotton cover. ($149)

 Choose the buckwheat-wool hybrid if: You change positions and want two cooling options in one pillow.
-Passive airflow and moisture-wicking in one flip. ($89)
+Passive airflow and moisture-wicking in one flip. ($159)

 Choose organic cotton if: You want to eliminate foam heat with the most familiar feel.
-GOTS-certified inside and out. ($79)
+GOTS-certified inside and out. ($149)

 Stay with memory foam if: You need deep contouring for a specific medical reason and cooling is not a concern.